AutoResearch/autora/docs/examples/closed-loop-basic/workflow.md

 # Simple experiment runner that runs the experiment on firebase
 # The runner defines a timeout of 100 seconds, which means that a participant
-# has 100 seconds to complete an experiment.
+# has 5 *minutes* to complete an experiment.
 Afterward, it will be freed for another participant.
-# The sleep time is set to 5 seconds, which means that the runner will check every 5 seconds for data.
+# The sleep time is set to 3 *seconds*, which means that the runner will check every 5 seconds for data.
 experiment_runner = firebase_runner(
     firebase_credentials=firebase_credentials,
-    time_out=100,
+    time_out=5,
-    sleep_time=5)
+    sleep_time=3)

 # Again, we need to wrap the experiment runner to use it on the state.
 # Specifically, the runner compiles the identified conditions (i.e., number of tested dots)